sje30/schol2018/innovations.md

 ## Other recent innovations of note

-PubPeer <https://pubpeer.com/> allows for the open critique and commentary of publications.

-Orcid <https://orcid.org> provides a digital identifier for researchers.
-Journals are adopting these allowing for easy linking of paper.
+ORCiD <https://orcid.org> provides a persistent, unique digital identifier for researchers.
+Many journals now require that at least one author verifies their identity as author using ORCiD.
+Cite https://orcid.org/content/requiring-orcid-publication-workflows-open-letter This will undoubtedly help reduce many types of authorship fraud (cite http://nautil.us/issue/42/fakes/why-fake-data-when-you-can-fake-a-scientist ?)

 DORA https://sfdora.org/ -- declaration for individiauls and institutions to commit to evaluating research based on its content rather than metrics.
 Many